wmac001/arc-overhang-orcaslicer-integration/README.md

 ![printing demo](examples/printing_demo.gif)

 2. You can start an **arc** on an **arc** to get ridiculously large overhangs.
 To get perfect results you need to tune the process to fit your machine.
-Also it is painfully slow, but still faster than support+ removal :P
+Also it is painfully slow, but still faster than support + removal :P

 For more details visit: https://github.com/stmcculloch/arc-overhang
 ## 3. Setup-Process